brooklynrail/brooklynrail-platform/content/events/2023/10/barbara-kasten-figure-chair-1972-73.md

 ---
 title: "Barbara Kasten: Figure/Chair, 1972-73"
-deck: Featuring Kasten and Martha Schwendener
+deck: Featuring Kasten and Martha Schwendener, with Zoe Brezsny
 summary: Artist Barbara Kasten joins Rail contributor Martha Schwendener for a conversation at a special time of 2 p.m.
-EST. We conclude with a poetry reading.
+EST. We conclude with a poetry reading by Zoe Brezsny.
 people:
   - person: barbara-kasten
   - person: martha-schwendener